dougr1010/Sisyphus/README.md

 # Sisyphus User Interface

 ##What is a Sisyphus?
-Sisyphus is a (sometimes small, sometimes large) circular kinetic sculpture.
+Sisyphus is a kinetic sculpture by artist Bruce Shapiro.
 There is a shallow bed of sand with a metal ball atop.
 A motor below the bed of sand will move the metal ball via a magnet.
 As the ball moves, it leaves behind dunes in the sand.
 As it progresses through it's path, only certain dunes survive, thus leaving behind the art.

 ##Why the interface?